Coronavirus a pandemic: What does that mean and what changes now

 What changes now

-Describing the situation as a pandemic does not change WHO's assessment of the threat posed by this virus.
+Declaring the situation as a pandemic does not change WHO's assessment of the threat posed by this virus.
 It doesn't change what WHO is doing, and it doesn't change what countries should do.